 Lucas is an artist, curator and community builder who has held various positions in arts administration and marketing/communications in public art institutions including Harbourfront Centre in Toronto, McIntosh Gallery in London, and The Robert McLaughlin Gallery in Oshawa.
 Lucas is currently the Executive Director at Artcite Inc. in Windsor, Ontario.

-Recent curatorial projects include If You’ve Got It, Flaunt It, a group exhibition that celebrated queer self-actualization in performance-based work.
+Recent curatorial projects include I Can Boogie But I Need a Certain Song at Artcite Inc. and If You’ve Got It, Flaunt It at McIntosh Gallery.
 Lucas recently contributed to the development of Inclusion 2025: A Practitioners Guide to Inclusive Museums, a project organized the Royal Ontario Museum, Canadian Centre for Diversity and Inclusion, and the Ontario Museum Association that aims to encourage public art institutions to meaningfully engage diverse communities.

 Good to the last drop (solo)